 You know the phrase "seeing is believing"?
 On a trip to Dolby Laboratories we got to sample first hand exactly what that means in terms of theatrical installs, having sampled the reference Dolby Cinema on site at the company's headquarters.

-To some this will already be a reality in their hometown, or nearby, as there are over 100 Dolby Cinema installs worldwide, with current commitment for over 325 worldwide in the coming years.
+There are currently over 100 Dolby Cinema installs worldwide, with current commitment for over 325 worldwide in the coming years.

 Dolby Cinema's combination of Dolby Vision projection and Dolby Atmos surround sound, is a potentially unrivalled proposition for cinema goers.